- I (pron.)

 The reason for writing I is ... the orthographic habit in the middle ages of using a 'long i' (that is, j or I) whenever the letter was isolated or formed the last letter of a group; the numeral 'one' was written j or I (and three iij, etc.), just as much as the pronoun.
 [Otto Jespersen, "Growth and Structure of the English Language," p.233]

-The form ich or ik, especially before vowels, lingered in northern England until c.
-1400 and survived in southern dialects until 18c.
 The dot on the "small" letter -i- began to appear in 11c.
-Latin manuscripts, to distinguish the letter from the stroke of another letter (such as -m- or -n-).
+Latin manuscripts to distinguish the letter from the stroke of another letter (such as -m- or -n-).
 Originally a diacritic, it was reduced to a dot with the introduction of Roman type fonts.
-The letter -y- also was written with a top dot in Old English and early Middle English, when it tended to be written with a closed loop at the top and thus was almost indistinguishable from the lower-case thorn (þ).
+The letter -y- also was written with a top dot in Old English and early Middle English, during the centuries when -i- tended to be written with a closed loop at the top and thus was almost indistinguishable from the lower-case thorn (þ).
+In names of U.S. highways (by 1966) it is short for Interstate (adj.).